mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

 We did not make use of the Compute Engine in our project since we used Vertex AI instead.
 However, if we had used it we would have created an e2-medium instance or an NVIDIA T4 instance if we had GPU access and used a base image with Python and PyTorch.
 Then we would have SSH'd into the VM, cloned our repository, and trained a model.
 We would have had to close the instance at the end.
-Much of the training ended up being run on a hpc cluster one of the group members have access to with nvidia a100 gpus.
+Much of the training ended up being run on an HPC cluster one of the group members has access to with NVIDIA A100 GPUs.

 ### Question 19